omltcat/turbulent-flow/paper/paper.md

 Unlike an actual CFD simulation, `SynthEddy` does not use numerical methods to solve the field.
 Thus, there is no need to discretize the field at the beginning, which can lead to loss of information.
 Instead, the eddies are treated as movable individual entities in a continuous space and time.
 The field (or queried region) is only discretized into a meshgrid when queried.

 This allows the user to query the same field multiple times with different parameters, such as having an overall coarse grid and a fine grid for a specific region of interest, or when performing grid sensitivity analysis.
+When queried at any point in time, the program first finds the location of each eddy at such time analytically, without having to advance through prior time steps numerically.

+This opens up the possibility for "salami slicing" the field to obtain BC (as mentioned above) at any arbitrary feeding rate demanded by the user, without concerning grid resolution or time step size.

 ## Document driven development
 The design and development of `SynthEddy` is driven by various documents in the repository.
 These documents guide the development process and served as communication bridge between the developer and domain experts.
 They are also the entry point for future parties looking to perform any significant modification or extension to the program.